AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/servicenow-modules.md

 ### Custom API Call {#custom-api-call}

-This action module lets you make a custom authenticated call to the ServiceNow API.
-This way, you can create a data flow automation that can't be accomplished by the other ServiceNow modules.
+This action module lets you make a custom authenticated call to the [!DNL ServiceNow] API.
+This way, you can create a data flow automation that can't be accomplished by the other [!DNL ServiceNow] modules.

 When you are configuring this module, the following fields display.